Garrett seeks storage pod code

 Police Chief Roland McPherson said the intent falls under nuisance violations, no different than an abandoned vehicle.
 Permits are not needed to put a pod on private property, but he suggested the city may need to consider time restraints of maybe 30 days.

-Neither City Planner Milton Otero or City Attorney Darrick Brinkerhoff were present to provide guidance on the issue that will be revisited at the council’s Aug.
+Neither City Planner Milton Otero nor City Attorney Darrick Brinkerhoff were present to provide guidance on the issue that will be revisited at the council’s Aug.
 17 session.

 McPherson also noted of the eight applications received for vacancies in his department in June, only one remains following physical testing and background screenings.
 He was given permission by the Board of Works earlier in the day to reopen the application process.

 One officer currently attending the state police academy was sent home due to exposure to COVID-19, along with about half of the class, McPherson said.
-The remainder of the sessions will reopen next week for two weeks of virtual sessions, followed by breakout sessions on site.
+The remainder of the sessions will reopen for two weeks of virtual sessions, followed by on-site breakout sessions.
 McPherson also reported a grant was received from the James Foundation for a new K-9 officer, but he plans to wait until next year due to employee changeability.

-Mayor Todd Fiandt noted the pool will be closing this weekend and thanked all who helped with various programs this summer such as dive-ins and teen swims.
+Mayor Todd Fiandt thanked everyone who helped with various pool programs this summer such as dive-ins and teen swims.

-Conkle said the budget is moving forward with plans to meet with the Department of Local Government Finance virtually on Friday for any suggestions.
+Conkle said the budget is moving forward with plans to meet with the Department of Local Government Finance for any suggestions.
 She anticipates a public hearing on the budget on Sept.
-21 with hopes to adopt in October.
+21 with hopes to adopt it in October.

 (0) comments